avniproject/avni-website/src/pages/blog/2022-01-22-ywnxt-project-update-1.md

 The problem
 --------------------------

-<a href="https://www.samagragovernance.in/" target="_blank" rel="noopener noreferrer">Samagra governance</a> is doing the program management for this initiative.
-They realised that the final data analysis will be difficult to perform with spreadsheets from multiple partners.
-There was the need for a central data repository in order to analyse all data once it was collected.
+<a href="https://www.samagragovernance.in/" target="_blank" rel="noopener noreferrer">Samagra governance</a> who is doing the program management for this initiative realised that the final data analysis will be difficult to perform with spreadsheets from multiple partners.
+There was a need for a central data repository in order to analyse all data once it was collected.

 Some partners already have their LMS system to collect data.
 Some did not.
 For those partners that do not have easy data collection mechanisms, a simple and easy to use mechanism was required.